 EMPLOYMENT AND INCOME

-- Newham has the second highest unemployment rate in London, at 7.4%, and skills shortages in Newham are higher than the London average, with 11.1% of the population lacking any qualifications (Source: London's Poverty Profile)
+- Newham has the fifth highest unemployment rate in London, at 6%, and skills shortages in Newham are also very high – 41% of the adult population lack a Level 3 qualification, the third highest in London.
+(Source: London Poverty Profile)

 - Over a fifth of Newham’s population live in an income deprived household.
 Newham is part of the top 20 local authority districts for income deprivation (Source: English Indices of Deprivation)